MetaMask/metamask-docs/wallet/concepts/sdk/connections.md

 # MetaMask SDK connections

-This page expands upon how a dapp with [MetaMask SDK](index.md) installed connects to a user's MetaMask wallet.
+This page provides details on how a dapp with [MetaMask SDK](index.md) installed connects to a user's MetaMask wallet.

 ## Initial connection flow